Electrical & Electronic students' exhibition

-"... with the right mindset and support Africans could come out with innovative ways of solving their own challenges; and called for governmental and institutional support toward technological advancement."
+"...
+Africans could come out with innovative ways of solving their own challenges; and called for governmental and institutional support toward technological advancement."

 Students of the Electrical and Electronic Engineering Department of the Sunyani Technical University (STU) have held an exhibition show during which students demonstrated their prowess and finesse in their chosen field of study.